-Supervisor anger is a common workplace problem.
+Angry supervisors are a common workplace problem, and the consequences are detrimental.
 This can include a supervisor who is angered too easily or a situation when the supervisor’s anger is disproportional to the situation at hand.
-This study explores the true reasons behind this anger, hypothesizing that a history of family aggression is the root of angry reactions and abusive supervision.
+This study (Garcia et al., 2014) explores the true reasons behind this anger, hypothesizing that a history of family aggression is the root of angry reactions and abusive supervision.

 SOCIAL LEARNING THEORY

-Parents are the main role-models for children when they are young and children have a tendency to adopt the same coping techniques and reactions that they see their parents using.
+Parents are the main role models for children when they are young and children have a tendency to adopt the same coping techniques and reactions that they see their parents using.
 When a child grows up seeing an excess of family aggression, there are conscious and unconscious consequences.
 Exposure to aggression shows a child that this is acceptable behavior and this carries over into adult life, potentially creating an abusive supervisor.
 Seeing aggressive behavior lead to a successful outcome will also solidify the notion that aggression and abusive behavior will get the desired action or reaction.
-This ultimately means that children who grow up watching family aggression have the potential to become abusive supervisors for the simple reason that they were taught that aggression brings about desired results.
+This ultimately means that children who grow up watching family aggression have the potential to become abusive supervisors because they were taught that aggression brings about desired results.

 LEARNING TO BE ABUSIVE DURING CHILDHOOD